SomeColorMage/wbuggy-9-test/README.md

 ## Components
 ### index.js
 Contains the server code.
-Sets up a listener to port 80, which will relay requests to the JSON parser, and then respond based on the return value from the parser.
+Sets up a listener on the port set by Heroku (defaults to 80 if not provided), which will relay requests to the JSON parser, and then respond based on the return value from the parser.

 ### code/parser.js
 Contains the JSON parser.